cafe-trauma/documentation/org_removal.md

 `SELECT * FROM questionnaire_answer WHERE organization_id=20 AND text IS NULL AND integer IS NULL AND yesno IS NULL`

 Not all of these answers will also have a row in questionnaire_answer_option, but some will.
 Compile the ids of these answers (listed in the id column) into a list seperated by comma.
 Replace the list in the example, with your own.
+It is okay if this list contains answer ids that are not in questionnaire_answer_options.

 `DELETE FROM questionnaire_answer_options WHERE answer_id IN (31, 32, 33, 34)`